chrisbrickhouse/jeopardy/README.md

 ## License

-This project is licensed under the terms of the BSD 3-clause license - see [LICENSE.md](LICENSE.md) for details
+This project is licensed under the terms of the BSD 3-clause license - see [LICENSE](LICENSE) for details